A genuine test for hyperuniformity: Testing hyperuniformity in an example

+An general challenge in any numerical study of hyperuniformity lies in ensuring that sample sizes are large enough to reveal the asymptotic scaling behavior of the structure factor (or equivalently, the number variance).
+For the matching process in particular, the onset of the hyperuniform scaling regime depends on the value of $\rho$.
+As $\rho$ approaches one, the range of wavenumbers over which the hyperuniform scaling $S(k)\sim k^2$ holds diminishes; see Figure~9~in \cite{KLY20} and Figure~10 for a corresponding analysis based on the number variance.
+Once the system size becomes sufficiently large, we observe a class~I hyperuniform scaling with $\alpha=2$, consistent with Remark~8.3~in \cite{KLY20}.

+It is important to note that our test remains valid even for smaller system sizes or larger wavenumber ranges where the structure factor deviates from the parabolic approximation.
+In such cases, rejection of the null hypothesis may occur solely due to the incorrect functional form of $S(k)$.
+For this reason, the test should also correctly reject class II and class III hyperuniform systems, which are characterized by different asymptotic scaling laws~\cite{Torquato2018}.
+This limitation exemplifies a broader statistical issue; rejection of the null hypothesis does not necessarily imply non-hyperuniformity, but may rather indicate a departure from a specific scaling assumption.

+Despite these caveats, we find our test to be robust against small deviations from the approximation \eqref{skparabola}.
+In fact, \eqref{skparabola} may not strictly hold for the matching process, since the underlying lattice introduces anisotropy.
+Nevertheless, the simulations strongly suggest that $S(k)$ is effectively isotropic, except at the wave vectors of the reciprocal lattice of $\Z^d$.
+As a result, the distribution of $T$ is indistinguishable from the asymptotic distribution under the null hypothesis $H_0$, as illustrated in Figure~\ref{fig:pkt}.

-We use independent thinning to smoothly vary the value of $S(0)$.
-Given $p\in[0,1]$ and a stationary point process $\eta$, the $p$-thinning $\eta_p$ of $\eta$ is obtained by keeping the points of $\eta$ independently of each other with probability $p$; see \cite[Section 5.3]{LastPenrose17}.
-A simple computation shows that the intensity $\gamma_p$ and the covariance measure $\beta^!_{2,p}$ of $\eta_p$ are given by $\gamma_p=p\gamma$ and $\beta^!_{2,p}=p^2\beta^!_2$, respectively.
-Hence, if the structure factor can be defined by \eqref{SFgeneral}, then
+Next, we employ independent thinning to continuously vary the value of $S(0)$.
+Given $p\in[0,1]$ and a stationary point process $\eta$, the $p$-thinning $\eta_p$ of $\eta$ is defined by retaining each point of $\eta$ independently of each other with probability $p$; see \cite[Section 5.3]{LastPenrose17}.
+A straightforward computation shows that the intensity $\gamma_p$ and the reduced covariance measure $\beta^!_{2,p}$ of $\eta_p$ are given by $\gamma_p=p\gamma$ and $\beta^!_{2,p}=p^2\beta^!_2$, respectively.
+Consequently, if the structure factor is defined via equation \eqref{SFgeneral}, we obtain

-where $S_p$ is the structure factor of $\eta_p$; see also \cite{kim_effect_2018}.
-This fact remains true under assumptions \eqref{e419} and \eqref{e103}.
-For the matching process none of these definitions apply.
-In such cases we still assume that $S-1$ is a homogeneous function of $\gamma^{-1}\beta^!_2$, whenever $S$ is well-defined in terms of $\beta^!_2$.
-This assumption means that the function $\Phi$ mapping the positive semi-definite signed measure $\nu=\gamma^{-1}\beta^!_2$ to $S-1$ satisfies $\Phi(r\nu)=r\Phi(\nu)$ for all $r\ge 0$, enforcing \eqref{SFthinning}.